-H&M, the popular swedish fashion retailer, is working to achieve 100% renewable power and is currently sourcing more than 90% of its electricity consumption from renewable energy.
+H&M, the popular swedish fashion retailer, is working to achieve 100% renewable power by 2030 and is currently sourcing more than 90% of its electricity consumption from renewable energy.

-Heathrow Airport is the UK’s only hub airport, serving over 13,000 flights and 200,000 passengers every day.
+Heathrow Airport is the UK’s only hub airport, serving over 1,300 flights and 200,000 passengers every day.
 Heathrow 2.0 is the airport’s plan for sustainable growth, including a goal to become zero-carbon airport by 2050 for fixed infrastructure.
-To help deliver on this, Heathrow will source 100% renewable electricity from April 2017, with an increasing proportion from on-site generation.
+To help deliver on this, Heathrow has sourced 100% renewable electricity from April 2017, with an increased proportion coming from on-site generation.

 Hewlett Packard Enterprise (HPE) is an industry-leading technology company headquartered in Palo Alto, California.
 HPE Technology and services aim to help customers worldwide make IT more efficient, productive and secure.
 Committed to delivering a better future, HPE has set an interim goal to source 50% of its total energy consumption from renewable sources by 2025, with a long term intent of reaching 100% renewable energy in future.

-HP Inc., a global leader in printing and personal systems, has made a RE100 commitment to use 100% renewable energy to power its electricity.
-The company has set an interim goal of sourcing 40% renewable electricity by 2020.
+HP Inc., a global leader in printing and personal systems, has made a RE100 commitment to use 100% renewable energy to power its electricity use globally by 2035.
+The company has set an interim goal of sourcing 60% renewable electricity by 2025.

 Headquartered in the US, International Flavors & Fragrances Inc. is a leading innovator of products that consumers taste, smell, or feel in fine fragrances and beauty, detergents and household goods, foods and beverages.
 The company is committed to procure 100% of its electricity from renewable sources in the shortest practical timescale possible and as financially feasible.

 IHS Markit (Nasdaq: INFO) is a world leader in critical information, analytics and expertise, serving more than 50,000 customers in 140+ countries – including leading financial institutions and 85% of the Fortune Global 500.
 As part of its ongoing corporate sustainability commitment, IHS Markit has joined RE100 and pledged to source 100% renewable electricity by 2020.

 Infosys is an Indian multinational corporation that provides business consulting, information technology, software engineering and outsourcing services.
 The company aims to go 100% renewable by 2020.